 They can try on clothes, place furniture in their living room, or test new tech gadgets.
 This trend benefits industries like fashion, home décor, and beauty.
 Customers want to see products in real life.
 For example, virtual try-ons for clothes or makeup let them explore styles and shades.

-This increase their confidence in their choices.
+This increases their confidence in their choices.
 Also, AR tools for furniture brands show how a piece will fit in their home before purchase.
 Integrating AR into product photography can greatly improve conversions for businesses.

 When customers can interact with a product virtually, they feel less uncertain and trust the brand more.
 AR boosts the online shopping experience, drives engagement, and increases sales.